Gala 2025

 HONOREE: Dr. Neil Calman

-Dr. Calman is a Board-Certified family physician, President, CEO and co-founder of the Institute for Family Health*, which he has led since 1985.
+Dr. Calman is a board-certified family physician and the President, CEO Emeritus and Co-Founder of the Institute for Family Health*, which he has led since 1985.
 In 2012, Dr. Calman became Professor and System Chair of the Department of Family Medicine and Community Health at the Icahn School of Medicine at Mount Sinai, where nearly 300 family physicians are credentialed in its 8 affiliated hospitals.

-Public Health Award: Dr. Ann Marie T. Sullivan
+Public Health Champion Award: Dr. Ann Marie T. Sullivan

 Ann Marie T. Sullivan, MD has served as Commissioner for the New York State Office of Mental Health since 2014.
 She is responsible for implementing Governor Kathy Hochul’s landmark plan to transform the state’s mental health system and expand access to care for all New Yorkers.
 To date, this initiative has invested more than $2 billion into dramatically expanding services, supports, and capacity across the state.